w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/InventoryManagement.rst

 ==========================================

 When moving a pallet and its boxes to a new location the first thing you need to do is to "Enter location to move pallet from".
 You enter the position of the pallet by selecting the Row, Bin, and Tier dropdown lists by using the mouse to click on the down arrow at the right of each dropdown list.
 Selecting the down arrow as shown below in the Row dropdown list brings a set of choices.
 Simply click on the current Row location choice to "Enter the location to move pallet from".

 .. image:: InventoryManagementImages/SelectRowFromDropDownList_0_00_21.png

 Do the same with the Row and Tier locations.
 Once that is done you should see the **Move Pallet** screen as filled out below with Row, Bin, and Tier locations filled out.
 Then click on the blue **Submit Query** button.

 .. image:: InventoryManagementImages/SubmitQuery_0_00_23.png

 This will bring you to a similar screen but this new screen will say "Enter location to move pallet **to**".
 Enter the Row, Bin, and Tier location for where the pallet and it's boxes will be moved to.
 The screen below shows the new Tier location being chosen.

 .. image:: InventoryManagementImages/SelectTierTo2_0_00_20.png

 Once the **Enter location to move pallet to** screen has been filled out click on the blue **Submit Query** button.
-If the new location you want to move the pallet is empty and has no boxes you should see a screen similar to the one shown immediately below.
+If the new location you want to move the pallet is emptyand has no boxes you should see a screen similar to the one shown immediately below.

 .. image:: InventoryManagementImages/MovePalletFinish_0_00_39.png

 If the "Enter location to move pallet to" is NOT EMPTY then you will see a screen like the one shown in the next section below.

 Move a Pallet and Its Boxes to a Non-Empty Pallet Location
 ===========================================================

 The screen below shows up when you try to move a pallet to a location where a pallet is already located.
 Notice that the message states "There are 2 boxes at 01,03,C2".

 .. image:: InventoryManagementImages/BoxesAtLocation_0_01_21.png

 This means you will have to make a decision, either (1) choose a new location by clicking the **Change To Location** choice or (2) merge the pallets by clicking the **Merge Pallets** choice.

 .. image:: InventoryManagementImages/SelectOptionLocationMerge_0_01_30.png